 Established under Title VII of the 1968 Civil Rights Act, the federal Fair Housing Act prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), sexual orientation, gender identity, and disability.

 M.G.L.
 Ch.
 151B, the State Fair Housing Act, prohibits housing discrimination on the basis of race, color religious creed, national origin, sex, sexual orientation, age, children, ancestry, marital status, veteran history, public assistance, or physical or mental disability.

 A mechanism used by HUD to control costs in the Section 8 rental assistance program.
 HUD sets FMRs annually for metropolitan and non-metropolitan housing market areas.
-The FMR is the 40th percentile of gross rents for typical, non-substandard rental units occupied by recent movers in a local housing market (see the Housing Affordability Section of the HPP).
+The FMR is the 40th percentile of gross rents for typical, non-substandard rental units occupied by recent movers in a local housing market.

 Gross rent is the sum of the rent paid to the unit’s owner plus any utility costs incurred by the tenant.
 Utilities include electricity, gas, water and sewer, and trash removal services, but not telephone service.

-A zoning ordinance or bylaw that encourages or requires developers to build affordable housing in their developments or provide a comparable public benefit, such as providing affordable units in other locations ("off-site units") or paying fees in lieu of units to an affordable housing trust fund.
+A zoning ordinance or bylaw that encourages or requires developers to build Affordable Housing in their developments or provide a comparable public benefit, such as providing Affordable Housing in other locations (“off-site units”) or paying fees in lieu of units to an Affordable Housing trust fund.